 North Branch Piano Lessons

 Lesson Times: Students register per academic school year.
-Weekly lessons are offered before during or after school on Mondays, Wednesdays, and Fridays at my home for 30 minutes (beginner/intermediate) or 45 minutes (advanced.)
-I often teach homeschoolers during the day.
+Weekly lessons are offered before during or after school on Mondays, Wednesdays, and Thursdays at my home for 30 minutes (beginner/intermediate), 45 minutes (intermediate/advanced), or 60 minutes (advanced.)
+Students must receive permission to sign up for 60-minute lessons.
+I often teach homeschoolers or PSEO students during the day.
 A 6-week summer session is offered, as well.
 The lesson times are arranged directly with the teacher.

 Lesson Payment: Payment for lessons is done one of three ways: (1) Automated: A monthly electronic funds transfer from a checking account; 2) Semesterly (due on September 15th and January 15th); or 3) Yearly (due on September 15th).